jerCarre/vega_docsify/docs/README.md

 Some strange guys want to display diagrams inside documentation.
 [Vega/vegalite](https://vega.github.io/) can be a pleasant way to draw its.

-This documentaion explains how to integrate vega/vegalite diagrams into your docsify documenatation.
+This documentaion explains how to integrate vega/vegalite diagrams into your docsify documentation.